 I have been employed by B.F.
 Goodrich / Michelin for 44 years.
 During those years I have served in several positions in URW & USW Local 351.
 I am proud to say that I have worked by and with some of the greatest men and women in West Alabama, who I believe are some of the greatest men and women in the state and the country.
 I am currently a Wage Safety Coordinator at our plant.
 In this compacity I teach safety classes, conduct investigations, oversee safety projects and listen to concerns and issues from wage and salary personal to mitigate those problems in a safe and manageable way.

 During Dad's time of pastoring, we would be invited into the homes of church members to share lunch and dinner with them as we fellowshipped and learned their joys, fears and daily problems.
-Most of these people were poor in today’s standards.
+Most of these people were poor by today’s standards.
 I have literally visited some homes where you could see daylight streaming through the walls and floors.
 Humble people, people with little or no education.
 Folks that barely had enough money to meet their needs shared their tables with us and were thankful that they could.
 They all had one thing in common, they stood in the gap for those that were even less fortunate than them, extending a helping hand, a smile, a word of encouragement, food and shelter when needed.
 They lived by the Word, “Love your neighbor as you love yourself”.

-The years that I shared with my father and mother, Mamie Louise Pugh Hyche, watching and learning, listening and advocating taught me that there is more to life than living, you must also touch and connect to all people.
+The years that I shared with my father and mother, Mamie Louise Pugh Hyche, watching and learning, listening and advocating, taught me that there is more to life than living.
+You must also touch and connect to all people.

 Why I am what I am